LearningNerd/soliloquy/example-notes.md

 Oh, don't forget about integratind MDX (Markdown with JSX mixed in!) for more cool possibilities!

-And I guess that's enough for this example!
+And I guess that's enough for this example!!